strategic plan

 About

 The Tulsa Health Department (THD) is responsible for protecting and promoting the health of more than 675,000 residents in Tulsa County.
 Strategic planning requires critical thinking, adaptability and a long-range vision.
 The THD strategic plan will serve as a guide for the department’s goals.
+The strategic planning process is guided by the Public Health Accreditation Board Standard and Measures and the National Association of County and City Health Officials guide.

 Our 2025-2029 Strategic Plan not only focuses on the public health department’s core activities but also on offering enhanced services to improve the health of Tulsa County residents.
 The plan is informed first by the Community Health Needs Assessment and then the 2023-2028 Community Health Improvement Plan (CHIP).
 The CHIP gathered stakeholder input to identify the top three health priority areas: Stress and Mental Health, Chronic Disease Risk Factors and Management and Healthy and Affordable Housing.